NadavPel/TryHackMe-write-ups-and-notes/writeups/blue.md

 - SMBv1 on port 445 = critical attack surface.
 Disable it.
 - lsass.exe holds the keys to the kingdom — always a migration target
-- A 2017 public exploit still works on unpatched Windows machines in 2024
+- A 2017 public exploit still works on unpatched Windows machines
 - The gap between "knowing the theory" and "running the exploit" is smaller than I expected